Rudresh-Bhandari/Algorithms/README.md

 # Algorithms

-The following repository contains  solutions to the lab questions and tutorials , that were given during course of the semester.
+The following repository contains  solutions to the lab questions and tutorials.